netizen539/civcraft/README.md

 - Hold AvRGaming LLC liable for any reason related to the use of this software.
 - Remove AvRGaming LLC from the credits or headers of the source files provided by this modification.
 - Use the CivCraft trademark without permission.
+- At this time, you MAY NOT run unauthorized public or private servers.(This excludes development/test servers) If you wish to play CivCraft, do so at http://shotbow.net

 Installation Instructions
 ==========================